-By Brother RAULINS,
+By Brother RAULINS.

-Spoken by Mrs. Horton at the Theatre -Royal, in Drury-Lane.
+Spoken by Mrs. Horton at the Theatre-Royal in

 WHERE are these Hydra's?
-Let me vent my Spleen.
-Are these Free Masons?
-Bless me, these are Men, And young, and brisk too; I expected Monsters; Brutes more prodigious than Italian, Songslers.
+Let me vent my Spleen; Are these Free Masons?
+Bless me, these are Men; And young, and brisk too; I expected Monsters; Brutes more prodigious than Italian Songsters.

 Lord, how Report will lie: How vain's this Pother?

 These look like Sparks who only love each other.

 [Ironically.]

-Let easy Faiths on such gross Tales rely, Tis.false by Rules of Phisiognomy; I'll ne'er believe it, poz, unless I try.
-In proper Time and.
-Place there's little Doubt But one might find their wond'rous Secrets out, I shrewdly guess Egad, for all their Shyness, They'd render Signs, and Tokens too, of Kindness.
+Let easy Faiths on such gross Tales rely, 'Tis salse by Rules of Phisiognomy; I'll ne'er believe it, poz, unless I try.
+In proper Time and Place there's little Doubt But one might find their wond'rous Secrets out, I shrewdly guess Egad, for all their Shyness, They'd render Signs, and Tokens too, of Kindness.
 If any Truth in what I here observe is, They'll quit ten Brothers for one Sister's Service.

 But hold, wild Fancy, whither art thou stray'd?
-Where Man's concern'd,. alas! how frail is Maid?
-I came to storm, to scold, to rail, to rate; And, see, the Accuser's turn'd the Advocate!
-Lay, to what Merits might I not pretend, Who tho' no Sister, do yet prove your Friend.
-[52] Wou'd Beauty thus but in your Cause appear, T'were something, Sirs, to be accepted-there.
+Where Man's concern'd, alas! how frail is Maid?
+Icame to storm, to scold, to rail, to rate; And, see, the Accuser's turn'd the Advocate!
+Say, to what Merits might I not pretend, Who tho no Sister, do yet prove your Friend.